purduesigbots/pros-docs/v5/releases/kernel3.6.2.rst

 Changelog
 ---------

-This update brings bugfixes across the platform for different bugfixes.
+This update brings bugfixes across the kernel for different issues.

 Quality of Life and Bugfixes: